opencast/opencast/docs/guides/admin/docs/modules/awss3archive.md

 There are two major methods to access S3 archiving features: manually, and via a workflow.
 Amazon S3 archiving is not part of the default workflows and manual S3 offload is disabled by default.
 To enable manual S3 offload you must edit the `ng-offload.xml` workflow configuration file and change `var s3Enabled = false;` to `var s3Enabled = true;`.
-To manually offload a mediapackage follow the directions [here](???).
+To manually offload a mediapackage follow the directions in the user documentation.

-To automatically offload a mediapackage to S3 you must add the `move-to-remote` workflow operation to your workflow.
+To automatically offload a mediapackage to S3 you must add the `move-storage` workflow operation to your workflow.
-The operation documentation can be found [here](../workflowoperationhandlers/move-to-remote-woh.md).
+The operation documentation can be found [here](../workflowoperationhandlers/move-storage-woh.md).

 Migrating to S3 Archiving with Pre-Existing Data
 ---------------------------------------------------